m4r35n357/VisualOptimizers/README.md

 # Simple Gradient-free optimizers

-Currently just two _real_ candidates:
+Currently three candidates:

 * Nelder-Mead (using "dual" regular initial simplexes)
 * Spiral Optimization (using "dual" rotations)
+* Optimization by Cut (NEW)

 Presented for application in local or global optimization in up to 16 dimensions.
-There is also a "random" optimizer (with no OpenGL visualization) to use as a base-line.
+Additionally there is a "random" optimizer (with no OpenGL visualization) to use as a base-line.

 ## Pure c99 (plus optional 3D OpenGL visualization)